AngleProtocol/angle-docs/governance/angle-token.md

 ![ANGLE issuance schedule](../.gitbook/assets/liquidity-incentives-distribution.jpg)

+{% hint style="info" %}
+On the 19th of October 2022, [it was voted](https://snapshot.org/#/anglegovernance.eth/proposal/0x478e838b67f2dffcff6160d4c8adc9622d67db985c981e4cad45c031e284fd63) to reduce ANGLE inflation by 20% with respect to the planned schedule.
+Decrease factor week over week remains the same.
+{% endhint %}

 #### Eligible gauges

 Contracts where ANGLE inflation is routed need to be whitelisted by the Angle DAO through a governance vote.
 Usually, these are specific contracts where users must put their liquidity (LP tokens, sanTokens, agEUR, ...) if they want to get access to the ANGLE emissions.

 {% hint style="info" %}
 Available gauges of the protocol can be found [here](https://developers.angle.money/overview/smart-contracts/mainnet-contracts#gauges).
+Note that whitelisted contracts can be killed which means that a contract can stop receiving ANGLE rewards if voted by Angle DAO.
 {% endhint %}

-In the case of perpetuals, Hedging Agents do not need to stake any token on a contract and they're rewarded automatically as they have an open position.
+In the case of perpetuals and if perpetuals are rewarded with ANGLE tokens, Hedging Agents do not need to stake any token on a contract and they're rewarded automatically as they have an open position.

 It is possible though for the DAO to incentivze stakeholders on contracts that are not Angle native.
 This is notably the case of Curve LPs which can be directly incentivized with ANGLE tokens on Curve.
 In this particular case, there is no Angle native staking contract, but ANGLE emissions can still be routed through the contracts.